 - Let you be creative with their design

-It’s not just club promoters who use flyers today.
-Businesses, individual entrepreneurs, non-profit organisations and politicians all use them for marketing.
+It’s not just club promoters who use Flyer marketing today.
+Large and small businesses, individual entrepreneurs, non-profit organisations and politicians all use them for marketing.

 It’s easy to see why.
-Not only are they an affordable way of getting key messages to your audience, they can target specific demographics and are easy to read.
+Not only are they an affordable way of getting key messages to your audience, but they can also target specific demographics and are easy to read.

-Here are just a few examples of how flyers can be used:
+Here are just a few examples of how Flyer printing can be used:

-- Hairdressers offering new services often use flyers to give the recipient a special introductory offer.
+- Hairdressers offering new services often utilise sending out Flyers to give the recipient a special introductory offer.

-- Local politicians often use flyers to clearly communicate their policies and show voters they are active in the community.
+- Local politicians often use campaign Leaflets to clearly communicate their policies and show voters they are active in the community.

-A well-designed leaflet is invaluable when promoting your business.
-If you invest time in the planning the content and design, you’ll ensure the flyer is visually-stunning and has high readability.
+A well-designed Leaflet is invaluable when promoting your business.
+If you invest time in planning the content and design, you’ll ensure the Flyer is visually-stunning and has high readability.

-A great way of maximising the impact of your leaflet is to include an attention-grabbing offer and call to action – find more useful information in our guide on how to create a Leaflet, written by our team of knowledgable graphic designers.
+A great way of maximising the impact of your Leaflet is to include an eye-catching offer and call to action – find more useful information in our guide on how to create a Leaflet, written by our team of knowledgable graphic designers.

-- Affordable way to promote – Flyers are a cost-effective way of spreading your brand message – inexpensive to print and distribute.
+- An affordable way to promote – Business Flyers are a cost-effective way of spreading your brand message – inexpensive to print and distribute.

 - Quick turnaround – They can be printed at short notice.
 Share new offers or important news with the people who need to know fast.

 - Great for new store openings – Tell local people you’re opening nearby.
-Use a well-designed flyer to introduce yourself to customers.
+Use a well-designed Flyer to introduce yourself to potential customers.

-- Perfect for events – Promote an upcoming event at short notice – for example an unexpected meeting for a local political party or charity football.
+- Perfect for events – Promote an upcoming event at short notice – for example an unexpected meeting for a local political party or charity football match.

-- Complements digital – Printed materials can work alongside your digital marketing, each reinforcing the message of the other.
+- Complements digital – Printed media can work alongside your digital marketing, each reinforcing the message of the other.
 Social media is a particularly effective way of joining your online and offline marketing strategies.

-- Physical part of your brand – Leaflets are something people can touch.
+- The physical part of your brand – Leaflets are something people can touch.
 Tangible marketing material that won’t get lost in a folder full of emails.

-You’ve learned the benefits of flyers in the digital age.
-But before getting your message out there, you need a distribution strategy – explore how to distribute flyers.
+You’ve learned the benefits of Flyers in the digital age.
+But before getting your message out there, you need a distribution strategy – explore how to hand out Flyers.